Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 `POST api/v1/protected/sites/:site_id/unfavorite`

-Remove this site as favorite.
+Remove this site as favorite for the calling user.
+Removes the record from the favorites table.

 #### Request Body